HelenHTech/makers-ruby-birthday-app/README.md

 Steps

-Create birthday_app.rb file, and require ‘sinatra’ - This is where we will add our routes Define the link get '/whenisyourbirthday'
+Create birthday_app.rb file, and require ‘sinatra’ - This is where we will add our routes<p>
+Define the link get '/whenisyourbirthday'
 Define the link post '/birthdayanswer’
 Within, define the Date.today, and set as @instance variable